commschamp/comms_protocols_cpp_src/text/intro/code_generation.md

 [Thrift](https://thrift.apache.org/), [Kaitai Struct](http://kaitai.io/),
 [Protlr](https://www.protlr.com/), you-name-it...
 All of these tools are capable of generating **C++** code.
-However, the generated code quite often is not good enough be used in embedded systems, especially bare-metal ones.
+However, the generated code quite often is not good enough to be used in embedded systems, especially bare-metal ones.
 Either the produced **C++** code or the tool itself has **at least** one of the following limitations: